Double Trouble Studio

 Challenges in Luxury Crisis PR

 Luxury crisis PR presents unique challenges.
 One of the most significant is maintaining brand tone while addressing serious issues.
-Overly formal communication can appear detached, while overly casual communication can reduce credibility.

 Another challenge is managing expectations.
 Luxury clients expect high standards, and any deviation can have a significant impact.